 At the conclusion of all personal interviews, the Acute Surgical Pain Management Fellowship (ASPMF) Council will determine which applicants will be accepted.
+The fellow selection policy is designed to accept only those Fellows the Admissions Committee believes have the ability and desire to complete the academic components of the program.
 The Director of the ASPMF will send acceptance letters to those selected for admission.
 In the acceptance letter, each selected applicant will be given ten (10) business days in which to respond and the deadline will be stated in the acceptance letter.
 If an applicant chooses to accept the offered position in the upcoming class, they must submit the Non-Refundable Deposit to MTSA with an acceptance response by the stated deadline.
 After the stated deadline, if the Non-Refundable Deposit has not been received at MTSA, the applicant will forfeit the offered position in the upcoming class, and MTSA may then offer the vacant position to an alternate applicant.